Good, Green Things About Us!

 "We must be the change we want to see" Gandhi

-- we recycle just about everything and we have a green purchasing policy so always look at the environmental implications of the products we use from the coffee we drink, to the paper we use, to the cleaning products we use; we were one of the early achievers of the Green Dragon award showing our commitment to the environment throughout the business.
+- We recycle just about everything and we have a green purchasing policy so always look at the environmental implications of the products we use from the coffee we drink, to the paper we use, to the cleaning products we use; we were one of the early achievers of the Green Dragon award showing our commitment to the environment throughout the business.
 We were extremely proud to be the first company in Wales to receive a UKAS accredited BS8555:2003 Environmental Management System registration under the Seren Scheme.
-Tarian Inspection Services who assessed the business, awarding it Phase 3, said “We are delighted to award our first UKAS accredited certificate to Ty-Mawr and are very proud that this certificate has been awarded to an organization with such an excellent commitment to environmental improvement through not only the ethos of the staff but the products and services of the company itself.
-We therefore offer our sincere congratulations to the whole team at Ty Mawr".
-More recently, we have achieved our ISO14001 with the British Standards Industry.
+Ever striving to improve we have more recently replaced this when we achieved our ISO14001:2004 accreditation as part of our Integrated Managment System awarded by the British Standards Institute.

 That feels good and worthwhile every single day!